Esri/jsapi-resources/.github/scripts/README.md

 <details>

 #### Arguments

 **path [required]**

 - Path to the build directory

 #### Options

 **-b, --binary [boolean]**

-- Convert bytes to human readable format in base 2 instead of base 10
+- Convert bytes to human-readable format in base 2 instead of base 10

 **-d, --decimals**

-- Number of decimal places for rounding bytes to a human readable format (default is 2)
+- Number of decimal places for rounding bytes to a human-readable format (default is 2)

 **-f, --filetype**

 - Filetype of the main bundle (default is js)

 **-o, --outfile**

 - Path to a file for saving build sizes as CSV data

 **-p, --path [required]**

 - Path to the build directory (also available as argument)

 **-r, -runtime**

 - Include a snapshot of runtime performance information

 #### Examples

 `node build-size.js dist`

 - Simplest usage with sane defaults

 `node build-size.js dist -r`

 - Simplest usage with sane defaults and performance information

 `node build-size.js dist --filetype=css --binary --decimals=1`

 - Size of the largest css file with tweaked number formatting

 `node build-size.js -f=css -b -d=1 -p=dist`

 - Same as above, but use a flag for path when it's not the first argument

 `node build-size.js dist --outfile=metrics.csv`

 - Save the build sizes to a csv

 </details>

 ### Running from NPM script